shashwat-158/Pathfinding-Algorithm-Visualizer/README.md

 # Pathfinding Algorithm Visualizer

-An interactive Python application for visualizing and comparing pathfinding algorithms like A*, Dijkstra's, BFS, and Greedy Best-First Search using the Pygame library.
+An interactive Python application for visualizing and comparing pathfinding algorithms like A*, Dijkstra's, BFS, and Greedy Best-First Search.
+This tool demonstrates how different algorithms handle weighted graphs versus unweighted exploration.

 ![Screenshot of the pathfinding visualizer in action] *(A screenshot or GIF will be added here once the project is functional)*